Lorance Creek Natural Area

 A paved in-and-out trail begins at the natural area parking lot and takes visitors through an upland pine-oak forest.
 The trail gradually drops as the property transitions into bottomland.
 Interpretive

 panels give visitors information about the two different natural divisions and the ecosystems of the natural area.
-A boardwalk featuring an open water typelo-bald cypress forest takes visitors into the swamp.
+A boardwalk featuring an open water tupelo-bald cypress forest takes visitors into the swamp.
 PLEASE NOTE: Beginning 12/08/14 the parking lot and trail will occasionally be closed to public access while improvement work is underway.

 From Little Rock, take Interstate 530 (old U.S. Highway 65) south approximately 10 miles, exit at Bingham Road (Exit 9).
 Turn left (east) on Bingham Road, cross over the interstate, and continue through a residential area.
 At the first "Y" in the road, go right on Bingham Road.
 At the second "Y" in the road, bear right on Border Lane and the Lorance Creek parking lot is approximately 100 yards on the right.